 PC\MILER will calculate the mileage for each leg of the trip, along with cost and time\ estimates, and cumulative totals below the stop list.
-If PC\MILER|Tolls is installed, toll costs will be calculated as well.
-The route will be drawn and framed in the RouteMap window.
+If PC\MILER|Tolls is licensed and installed, toll costs will be calculated as well.
+The route will also be drawn and framed in the map window.

 \ This and subsequent routes in the Tour were run with PC\MILER|Traffic features enabled.
-If this add-on was not purchased and installed, your drive time estimates will vary slightly from what you see here.
+If this add-on was not purchased and installed, your drive time estimates will vary slightly from what you see in this tour.